 Network, Network, Network

 Networking is absolutely crucial to your job hunt – hence why it’s a part of every other tip so far.
 Getting your face and name in front of people is so much more effective than just emailing a resume.
 Make strong connections with potential employers and keep in touch with them to stay top-of-mind when they are hiring.

 Networking can be uncomfortable, especially for those that are more introverted.
 Practice makes perfect.
 Go to virtual or in-person networking events and take advantage of networking workshops or events at your career center (see above).
 Invest time in your developing your networking skills.
 It will continue to be an important skill throughout your career.

 Keep an Open Mind

 Be realistic.
-Unfortunately, your first job probably won’t be your ”dream job” – only 67 percent of 2013 graduates were working in their chosen field within a year of graduating according to Accenture’s study.
-As you peruse the job sites, be sure to keep an open mind to positions and companies that aren’t necessarily your first choice.
+Unfortunately, your first job probably won’t be your ”dream job” – but experts encourage recent graduates to take any role that will build skills and keep them in the job market.
+Even a side-hustle like tutoring or podcasting is encouraged to grow your ‘brand’ as a potential employee.
+As you review job sites, be sure to keep an open mind to positions and companies that aren’t necessarily your first choice.

 The tips above should help guide your job hunt as you kick start your career.
 Finding your first job is not an easy task but it is an educational process that you will only get better at with time.
 Corridor Careers is a resource for job hunters at all stages to better land jobs they love.
 Browse our job listings for the best jobs in the Iowa Creative Corridor.